 How To Buy Spotify Stock

 If Spotify does go public sometime in 2017 or 2018, investors will want to get the stock at the IPO price if they can.
 Unfortunately, that is not possible for most individual investors (if you are reading this that means YOU!).
 Many behind the scene deals are made and only investors with insider connections are able to get in at the initial IPO price before the market opens.

 Regular investors like you and me will have to buy Spotify stock on the first day it goes public AFTER the market opens.
 That means you need an online discount broker account to buy stocks and TD Ameritrade has been in business for over 40 years and has no minimums so you can open an account with any amount.
-Additionally it consistently gets high reviews in the Barron’t yearly rankings of online brokers (4th in 2016) so it is a great broker for all investors, no matter what their experience level is.
+Additionally it consistently gets high reviews in the Barron’s yearly rankings of online brokers (3rd in 2017) so it is a great broker for all investors, no matter what their experience level is.
 (Full disclosure: TD Ameritrade is the broker I use for the portfolio on the front page of this website).

 **One of the most common mistakes new investors make is they never actually follow through and get started buying stocks.
 Therefore, after opening your account which shouldn’t take more than 30 minutes, it is important to put money in it (called funding) so that you can buy Spotify stock when the company has its IPO.
 I would also suggest doing some research and finding another stock you like and buy it so that you can get the investing phase of your life started.